AlanFord/ZapMeNot/README.rst

 Requirements
 ------------

- - Python 3.4 or above
+ - Python 3.9 or above
  - Numpy 1.18.1 or above
  - SciPy 0.14 or above
  - Pytest 5.3.5 or above
  - Pyyaml 5.3 or above
  - PyVista (optional for graphics)
- - vtk (optional for graphics)
+ - vtk 9.3 or above (optional for graphics)
+ - trame 2.5.2 (optional for graphics)

 Installation:
 ------------------------------------------------------------------------------